dblock/code.dblock.org/_posts/2012/2012-01-06-fabricating-spec-failures.markdown

 What could possibly go wrong here?

-I made a beginner mistake that just looks like someone else’s fault (specs fail depending on which order you run them).
+I made a beginner mistake that just looks like someone else's fault (specs fail depending on which order you run them).
 To get a failed test we fabricate 8 users before this spec is run.
 The next two users that are fabricated are _Joe 9_ and _Joe 10_.
 When sorted alphabetically _Joe 10_ comes before _Joe 9_, duh.
-It’s a good lesson in not relying on external behavior for tests – in this case we should not rely on knowing how names are generated in a fabricator to test that the users are sorted by name.
+It's a good lesson in not relying on external behavior for tests – in this case we should not rely on knowing how names are generated in a fabricator to test that the users are sorted by name.
 Instead, we should assign names explicitly.

 {% highlight ruby %}
 it "returns users in alphabetical order" do